sps014/BlazorBindGen/README.md

 * performant
 * automatic memory management

-Note: Blazor Server is unsupported at this moment.
+Note: Blazor Server is unsupported at this moment, as Blazor Server doesn't support `IJSUnmarshalledObjectReference` and `IJSInProcessObjectReference`.

 #### Installation
 Use [Nuget Package Manager](https://www.nuget.org/packages/BlazorBindGen/) or .Net CLI